Zilliqa/staking-contract/contracts/README.md

 > Note: No transition in the `SSNList` contract can be invoked directly.
 Any call to the `SSNList` contract must come from the `SSNListProxy` contract.

-All the transitions in the contract can be categorized into three categories:
+All the transitions in the contract can be categorized into five categories:

 * **Housekeeping Transitions:** Meant to facilitate basic admin-related tasks.
 * **Pause Transitions:** Meant to pause and un-pause the contract.
-* **SSN Operation Transitions:** The core transitions that the `verifier` and the SSNs will invoke as a part of the SSN operation.
+* **SSN Operation Transitions:** The core transitions that the SSNs will invoke as a part of the SSN operation.
+* **Verifier Operation Transitions:** The core transitions that the verifier will invoke as a part of the SSN operation.
+* **Delegator Operation Transitions:** The core transitions that the delegators will invoke as a part of the SSN operation.

 Each of these category of transitions are presented in further detail below.